Home - Dinner - Chicken - Juicy Baked Chicken Quarters with Herbed Dijon

 Baked chicken leg quarters and a metal spatula on a sheet pan on top of roasted vegetables.

-Juicy chicken quarters, roasted veggies and tangy pan sauce.
+Juicy baked chicken quarters with roasted potatoes, carrots, and onions, and tangy pan sauce.

-I like to imagine this dish is what a French chef would cook on their day off — it feels so casual and homey.
+I always imagine this dish is what a French chef would cook on their day off — it feels so casual and homey.
 And the roasted carrots, potatoes and onions bake right along with the chicken, so there’s no need to prep a separate side dish.

 Ingredients arranged on a counter for making baked chicken quarters, including raw chicken parts, halved onion, baby potatoes, carrots, thyme sprigs and a small dish of mustard.

-• Herbs: Fresh thyme is a classic seasoning for chicken.
-Strip the leaves off the thyme stems and chop them coarsely.
-You can substitute with tarragon, oregano or a dried herb blend you enjoy.
+• Herbs: Thyme is a natural partner for chicken.
+Strip the leaves and chop them roughly — no need to be fussy.
+You can swap in tarragon, oregano, or a dried herb blend if that’s what you have.

 Baked chicken leg quarters on a sheet pan on top of roasted vegetables.